 camping supplies store.

-Your family in Pisté may not use this as it is not necessary.
+Your family in Pisté are most likely not using these water purifying products as it is not necessary besides being expensive.

 Regular bathing, cooking, and cleaning water is pumped up from wells